Renato Mazzoncini: Public transport

-While he directed Autoguidovie, the company acquired holdings in various public transport companies owned by local bodies.
-Among these was the public transport utility of Reggio Emilia, the mayor of which, at the time, was Graziano Delrio, the Italian Minister of Infrastructures and Transports at the time.
+While he directed Autoguidovie, the company acquired holdings in various public transport companies owned by local authorities.
+Among these was the Reggio Emilia Public Transport Authority, whose mayor at the time was Graziano Delrio, Italy's Minister of Infrastructure and Transport.

-In 2012, Ferrovie dello Stato Italiane Spa introduced a new company called Busitalia, which aimed to expand the group's role in the public road transport sector.
-Mauro Moretti, at the time CEO of the group, personally asked Mazzoncini to head this new holding.
+In 2012, Ferrovie dello Stato Italiane S.p.A introduced a new company called Busitalia, which aimed to expand the group's role in the public road transport sector.
+Mauro Moretti, at the time CEO of the group, asked Mazzoncini to head this new holding.
 He accepted, at the condition that he would be CEO and Director-general of every new company held by Busitalia.
 The first acquisition he made while at Busitalia was Azienda Trasporti Area Fiorentina, the public transport network operator in Florence.
-On the first meeting as CEO of the company, he sacked the entire executive board.
 While restructuring ATAF, he met Matteo Renzi, who at the time was mayor of Florence and would go on to become Prime Minister.
 Their partnership reportedly started with a quarrel: a raise in the prices of bus tickets prompted a very heated reaction from an infuriated Renzi, who phoned Mazzoncini while he was skiing in Northern Italy.
 After meeting in person, the two reportedly got along much better.

 In 2014, Busitalia and Autoguidovie formed a joint venture, giving rise to the biggest local public transport player in the country.

+Government positions

-In 2015, he became CEO of Ferrovie dello Stato Italiane Spa, replacing Moretti.
+In 2015, he became CEO of Ferrovie dello Stato Italiane S.p.A, replacing Moretti.
 He stated that Renzi and Delrio, at the time respectively Prime Minister and Minister of Infrastructures and Transports, offered him the role because both of them had previously experienced first-hand his abilities as CEO.